roadsnail/Pi-ve/README.md

 ![Pi-ve V1 30 Node-RED Dashboard](https://user-images.githubusercontent.com/24318993/116281895-1253c900-a782-11eb-9ccd-9a1f381c17d9.png)

-* Manual or Timer Setting modes for heating and water.
+* 'Manual' or 'Timer' Setting modes for heating and water.

-* Heating and water Off/On switching.
+* Heating and Water Off/On switching.

 * Timed On/Off periods for 7 days and up to 8 programmable periods per day (Time Slots) are available for boiler control of heating and hot water.

 * An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off or on).

 * Boost functions allow for a 30 minute, 60 minute or 90 minute 'heat on' function for heating and/or water.
   * Hot water boost will switch on the HW relay for the selected period.
 30/60/90 minutes.
-'Cancel' will cancel the boost last boost period.
+'Cancel' will cancel the last boost period selected.
   * Similarly, Heating boost will set the thermostat setting to the current temperature plus 1 deg C for the selected period and 'Cancel will cancel the last boost period.